Nirahua Chalal London: Release

-The film was originally scheduled to release on 25 January 2019 but the release date was pushed by the makers last minute due to unknown reasons.
+The film was originally scheduled to release on 25 January 2019 but the release date was pushed by the makers last minute for unknown reasons.
 Finally film has arrived in theatres on 15 February 2019, the film has released in Uttar Pradesh, Bihar, Jharkhand, Mumbai, Gujarat and Nepal and he received a bumper opening.

 Production

 This film has been shot in four different stages in several countries including Mumbai, Nepal and London.

 The script of 'Nirahua Chalal London' has been written by Santosh Mishra while music has been composed by Madhukar Anand.
 The cinematography is by Mankrishna Maharajan and Rameshwar Kari.
 Kabiraj Gahatraj, Ramji Limechane and Sanjay Karve have choreographed the dance numbers.
 Chandra Pant has directed the action and stunts in the film.
 Suraj Khadk is the executive producer of the film and Sunny Shah is the production designer.

 Soundtrack

 The music of "Nirahua Chalal London" was composed by Madhukar Anand with lyrics penned by Pyare Lal Yadav, Azad Singh, Santosh Puri and Rakesh Nirala.Vidyarthi.
 The soundtrack included an unusually large number of songs at 9. it was produced under the "Worldwide Records Bhojpuri" Label.